jorbDehmel/tasks/README.md

 ### Adding or Removing Tasks

+All of these will be prefixed by `tasks`, obviously.

 Command        | Arguments                                 | Purpose
 ---------------|-------------------------------------------|--------------------------------------
 `add` or `new` | name, description, importance, timestring | Adds a new task.